2023 New Zealand general election: Domestic

 Hipkins conceded to Luxon on election night and congratulated Luxon for his victory.

 Veteran TVNZ broadcaster John Campbell described Labour's failure as being rooted in the party's refusal to back a capital gains tax, which he blamed on "what appears to have been truly useless focus group information", their decision not to fully implement any recommendations advised by the official Welfare Expert Advisory Group ahead of the election, and a sense of self-assurance that the election was "unloseable", leading to an "inexplicably lifeless" campaign.
 He noted that out of the 1.06 million eligible voters who did not vote, most statistically were renters from the youngest demographics, and claimed that National had efficiently mobilised support for landlords in a way Labour had failed to do for tenants.
 Campbell also pointed that the enrolment rate in the country's wealthiest electorate, the safe ACT seat of Epsom for 18-to-24 year olds was 85%, compared to a mere 46% in the safe Labour seat of Māngere.
 Campbell concluded: "Labour couldn't mobilise young people in the country's poorest electorates to do the same thing [that National did with landlords].
 That's on Labour.
 And it's a terrible failure".

 International

 Australia's prime minister Anthony Albanese congratulated Luxon on his victory and thanked Hipkins for his service, describing Hipkins as his friend.
 Opposition Leader and Liberal Party of Australia (the main centre-right, liberal conservative party) leader Peter Dutton also congratulated Luxon for his victory.
 Cook Islands' prime minister Mark Brown called Luxon to congratulate him for his victory.
 India's prime minister Narendra Modi congratulated Luxon for his party's win.
 Singapore's prime minister Lee Hsien-Loong congratulated Luxon for his victory.
 Ukraine's president Volodymyr Zelenskyy thanked Hipkins for his support for Ukraine and congratulated Luxon on his victory.
 Elon Musk congratulated Luxon.
+Following his election in November 2023, United Kingdom's prime minister Rishi Sunak congratulated Luxon.